efeelize/eng/kaiyan/work/office_daily/manage_time.md

 > This form is always written “had better,” never “have better.”
 There is also no “to” before the verb.
 Finally, it’s usually shortened to “ 'd better .”这个短语经常写成“had better”，而不是“have better”。后面直接接动词不加“to”。“had better”经常缩写为“ 'd better ”。

+# 5.let me know if...
+> this is a polite way to offer help to sb.

+- let me know if you need any help.

+- let me know if you encounter any problems.

+- let me know if you get bogged down.

-# 5.frustration
+# 6.frustration
 ## 1)hiccups /'hikʌp/ [n.小问题、打嗝]
-> 1）It just means a little problem.So we're not really going to use it for big problems.
-For example, travel hiccups, right?
-A travel hiccup might be that there is a traffic jam.
+> 1）It just means a little problem,but usually one that we can fix pretty quickly.So we're not really going to use it for big problems.
+For example, travel hiccups, a travel hiccup might be that there is a traffic jam.

 > 2)a hiccup, the original meaning of a hiccup is when you you you're talking and and this annoying sound that keeps you from talking in finishing a sentence.